Japanese Public Key Infrastructure (JPKI)

 P7: (4) Promoting the spread and use of My Number Card

-P24 to P25: Process Chart for digitalisation of Various Cards Utilizing My Number Card
+P24 to P25: Road map for digitalisation of various cards using My Number Card

-* 4 The number of My Number Card issuance applications excluding cases where there were defects in documents and cases where applications were cancelled.
-For the latest number of valid applications, please refer to the Dashboard on the Spread of Japanese Public Key Infrastructure.
+* 4 The number of applications for issuance of My Number Card, excluding cases where there were deficiencies in documents and cases where applications were canceled.
+For the latest number of valid applications, please refer to the My Number Card Promotion Dashboard Japanese Public Key Infrastructure.

 2. Service Features

-It can improve customer service by eliminating the need to fill out application forms and other forms with names and addresses and by reducing the labor involved in mailing applications.
-It can also reduce administrative costs by eliminating the need to fill out application forms and other forms, as well as strengthen security.
+Customer service can be improved by eliminating the need to fill out application forms with address, name, etc., and by reducing the time and effort required for mailing, while administrative costs can be reduced by eliminating the need to fill out application forms, and security can be strengthened.

 2.1.
 Improving Customer Service

-You can reduce the costs incurred by customers, such as preparing, filling out and mailing identity verification documents and applications.
+You can reduce the costs that your customers incur, such as preparing and filling out identity verification documents and applications, and mailing them.

-It can reduce the administrative costs borne by the identity verification, such as the acceptance and examination of private sector documents and applications, and the mailing of notices to customers.
+It can reduce administrative costs borne by identity verification, such as the acceptance and examination of private sector documents and application forms, and the mailing of notifications to customers.

-For example, in the case of identity verification at the time of opening a bank account, in the past, identity verification documents and application forms were received and examined, and documents were requested to be resent in case of incomplete entries.
-If Japanese Public Key Infrastructure is used, identity verification and application can be made online, reducing the workload.
+For example, in the case of identity verification at the time of opening a bank account, there used to be requests for re-submission of documents when identity verification documents and application forms were received or reviewed or incomplete entries were made.
+By using Japanese Public Key Infrastructure, identity verification and application can be made online, reducing the work load.

 2.3.
 Security Enhancements

-Public key cryptography uses two different keys (a private key and a public key) for encryption and decryption, and is characterized in that encryption using one key cannot be decrypted without using the other key.
+Public-key cryptography uses two different keys (a private key and a public key) for encryption and decryption.
+A feature of public-key cryptography is that a key encrypted with one key can only be decrypted with the other key.

-In addition, the private key is recorded in the IC chips of the My Number Card.
+Also, the private key is recorded in the IC chip of the My Number Card.

 For details of "Public Key Cryptography", please refer to the following.